 the Sibelius Academy in Helsinki.
 As he wanted to be an organist and a music teacher,

 in Rome and Del Monaco in Treviso.
 Lindroos made his debut in 1968 in Helsinki at the National Opera as Rodolfo.
-Lindroos was
+He was

 under contract for two years at the Stora Theater in Göteborg (1969–71), where he debuted as Otello.
 Lindroos had great successes,

-particularly in operas of Wagner and Richard Strauss.
-In 1971, Lindroos joined the Royal Opera in Copenhagen.
+particularly in operas by Wagner and Richard Strauss.
+In 1971, he joined the Royal Opera in Copenhagen.
 He was a member of the

 Copenhagen Opera until 1985.
-Lindroos sang as a guest at the Staatsoper Stuttgart, Nationaltheater in Munich, Nationaltheater in
+Lindroos sang as a guest at the Staatsoper Stuttgart, Staatsoper Munich, Nationaltheater

-Mannheim, Staatsoper in Vienna (1978 as Laca), Covent Garden in London, Opéra in Paris, Lausanne, Edinburgh Festival, Liceo in
+Mannheim, Staatsoper Vienna (1978 as Laca), Covent Garden London, Opéra in Paris, Lausanne, Edinburgh Festival, Liceu in

-Barcelona and the Deutsche Oper in Berlin.
-On 22nd August 1985, Lindroos took part in the world premiere of the opera Thomas by
+Barcelona and the Deutsche Oper Berlin.
+On 22 August 1985, Lindroos took part in the world premiere of the opera Thomas by

 Eino Rautavaara.
-On 26th September 1987, Lindroos sang in Graz in the world premiere of the opera by F.Cerhas Der Rattenfänger.
+On 26 September 1987, Lindroos sang in Graz in the world premiere of the opera Der Rattenfänger by Friedrich Cerha.